Glossary of Terms

 Token

-For language Models, the training texts and query prompts are split into tokens, usually whole words or fractions according to a vocabulary of tens of thousands of tokens that can include common single characters, several characters, and “control” tokens (like “end of input”).
+For language models, the training texts and query prompts are split into tokens, usually whole words or fractions according to a vocabulary of tens of thousands of tokens that can include common single characters, several characters, and “control” tokens (like “end of input”).
 The rule of thumb is a corpus will have roughly 1.5 times the number of tokens as it will have words.